• Skip to primary navigation

 • Drink 8 ounces of the MiraLAX® mixture every 10 to 20 minutes until you have finished the entire 64 ounces.

-• Drink the second 10-oz bottle of magnesium citrate.
+• Drink a 10-oz bottle of magnesium citrate.
+(TIP: it is best tolerated cold!)

-• Continue to drink clear fluids up to 3 hours prior to your procedure.
+• Continue to drink 8oz of water per hour up to 3 hours prior to your procedure.
+(TIP: it is important to HYDRATE!)

 • Review Colonoscopy preparation tips below to determine if you are ready for your colonoscopy.